 The Cartland Family

-Barbara Cartland, the romantic novelist, and her two brothers lived in Littlewood House in the tiny village of Poolbrook, near Malvern.
+Barbara Cartland, the romantic novelist, and her two brothers had family connections with Littlewood House in the village of Poolbrook, near Malvern.
+From 1931 it was the home of their widowed mother, Polly Cartland.
 “Mrs Cartland opened her gardens to brownies and guides for picnics, was friendly with everyone, and was very generous in her interest in the village,” recalls a former resident.
-Barbara’s father was involved in local politics until the outbreak of the Great War, when he volunteered for military service and became a major in the 1st Battalion, Worcestershire Regiment.
+The three children grew up in Tewkesbury where Barbara’s father was involved in local politics.
+With the outbreak of the Great War, he volunteered for military service and became a major in the 1st Battalion, Worcestershire Regiment.
 Tragically, he was killed in action in May 1918, just months before the Armistice, leaving behind his wife and three young children.